DefGuard/docs/features/activity-log/activity-log-streaming/README.md

 ---
 description: >-
-  This feature is designed to help teams centralize visibility into user actions, security events, and system behavior by integrating with tools they already use for monitoring and incident response.
+  This feature is designed to help teams centralize visibility into user actions, security events, and system behaviour by integrating with tools they already use for monitoring and incident response.
 ---